-Nikon D810 versus Nikon Df
+Nikon D810 vs Df

-The Nikon D810 and the Nikon Df are two digital cameras that were revealed to the public, respectively, in June 2014 and November 2013.
+The Nikon D810 and the Nikon Df are two digital cameras that were announced, respectively, in June 2014 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D810 has a resolution of 36.2 megapixel, whereas the Df provides 16.2 MP.
+The D810 has a resolution of 36.2 megapixels, whereas the Df provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably smaller (12 percent) than the Nikon D810.
 Moreover, the Df is markedly lighter (22 percent) than the D810.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.